wickedev/liquibase-kotlin-dsl/README.md

 ## News
 ###February 23, 2017
-Release 1.2.2 is a minor release that resolves a few bugs.
+Release 1.2.2 of the Groovy DSL is a minor release that resolves a few bugs.
 See the CHANGELOG for more details.
+Note that if you use this DSL via the Gradle Liquibase plugin, you will need version 1.2.3 of that plugin NOT 1.2.2, as that version has a broken dependency on the SNAPSHOT version of the DSL.

 ###November 30, 2015
 The Liquibase Groovy DSL now supports Liquibase 3.4.2.